opencomputeproject/SAI/doc/Pre-Ingress-ACL.md

      ...
 } sai_switch_attr_t;
 ```
-Binding a Pre Ingress ACL to the switch bind point allows all traffic to match on the rules before the L3 lookup.
-(This helps with scale when the rules in the Pre Ingress ACL are not port specific)
+Binding a Pre-Ingress ACL to the switch bind point allows all traffic to match on the rules before the L3 lookup.
+(This helps with scale when the rules in the Pre-Ingress ACL are not port specific)\
+Pre-Ingress ACLs take effect before Ingress ACL.
+So Ingress ACLs can override any non-terminal actions taken by the Pre-Ingress ACL.\
+The currently defined ACL match fields will be used for the Pre-Ingress ACL
+stage as well.\

 #### Set VRF action
 This ACL will support a new ACL action to set VRF in the packet metadata.\